This PDF is the current document as it appeared on Public Inspection on 08/10/2015 at 08:45 am.

 The revisions read as follows:

 (a) General requirements.
 The supervisory stress tests consist of baseline, adverse, and severely adverse scenarios, which NCUA will provide by February 28 of each year.
-The tests will be based on the credit union's financial data as of December 31 of the preceding calendar year, or such other date as directed by NCUA. * * *
+The tests will be based on the credit union's financial data as of December 31 of the preceding Start Printed Page 48013calendar year, or such other date as directed by NCUA. * * *

 (c) Credit union-run tests under NCUA supervision.
-After NCUA has completed three consecutive supervisory stress tests of a covered credit union, the covered credit union may, with NCUA approval, conduct the tests described in this section.
-A covered credit union must submit its request to NCUA to conduct its own stress test by October 31 for the following annual cycle.
-NCUA will approve or decline the credit union's request by November 30 of the year in which the credit union submitted its request.
+After NCUA has completed three consecutive supervisory stress tests of a covered credit union, the covered credit union may, with NCUA approval, conduct the tests described in this subpart.
+A covered credit union must submit its request to NCUA to conduct its own stress test by November 30 for the following annual cycle.
+NCUA will approve or decline the credit union's request by December 31 of the year in which the credit union submitted its request.
 NCUA reserves the right to conduct the tests described in this section on any covered credit union at any time.
-Where both NCUA and a covered credit union have conducted the tests, the results of NCUA's tests will determine whether the covered credit union has met the requirements of this section.
+Where both NCUA and a covered credit union have conducted the tests, the results of NCUA's tests will determine whether the covered credit union has met the requirements of this subpart.

 (d) Potential impact on capital.
 In conducting stress tests under this subpart, NCUA or the covered credit union will estimate the following for each scenario during each quarter of the stress test horizon: